developer-zebra/developer-zebra-site/src/datawedge/7-4/guide/samples/signaturecapture/index.md

 * Adjust the height and width of the image output.
 * Scan and display the captured data as an image.
 * Save the image file to the device.

+>**Note**: This application is intended for demonstration purposes only.
+It is provided as-is without guarantee or warranty and may be modified to suit individual needs.
+The appearance of sample app screens can vary by sample app version, Android version, and screen size.

 ##APIs Used